 Thursday

-• Tour of Pickeridge Farm - Boosting Biodiversity for the Good of All - with Dr William Milliken and Rachel Milliken
+- Boosting Biodiversity for the Good of All - Tour of Pickeridge Farm with Dr William Milliken, Farmer and Research Leader, Diversity and Livelihoods at Royal Botanic Gardens, Kew; and Rachel Milliken, Farmer.

-• After dinner talk: In Two Minds: Neuromyths in Personal Development by Dr Haiko Ballieux, Integrative Therapist/Coach & Senior Lecturer at University of Westminster
+- In Two Minds: Neuromyths in Personal Development - after dinner talk by Dr Haiko Ballieux, Integrative Therapist/Coach & Senior Lecturer at University of Westminster, followed by

 Friday